Praharsh13/JS-Projects/ReadMe.md

 # 📚 JavaScript Projects Collection

+## 🧭 Start Here: Project Menu

+We’ve added a **centralized menu page (`index.html`)** that acts as a homepage and entry point for all mini-projects.
+It allows you to browse and navigate to each project with descriptions and a polished UI.

+📍 **Location:** `/index.html`
+🎯 **Features:**
+- Clean, responsive layout
+- Hover tooltips for project descriptions
+- Links to each project

+---

 ## ✨ Overview
 Welcome to the **JavaScript Projects Collection**! 🚀
 This repository includes a growing collection of beginner-to-intermediate level mini-projects built using **HTML5**, **CSS3**, and **Vanilla JavaScript**.